-And Even Prevent Alzheimer’s Disease
+8. And Even Help Prevent Alzheimer’s disease

-Turmeric prevents the degradation of neurons by increasing the level of brain-derived neurotrophic factor (a hormone that seems to keep the brain healthy), which may in turn keep Alzheimer’s disease at bay in those people more susceptible to it.
+Turmeric prevents the degradation of neurons by increasing the level of brain-derived neurotrophic factor (a hormone that seems to keep the brain healthy), which may, in turn, keep Alzheimer’s disease at bay in those people more susceptible to it.
 The curcumin in turmeric may even improve memory!

-Finally, Drinking Turmeric and Lemon Will Keep You Looking Young
+9. Finally, Drinking Turmeric and Lemon Will Keep You Looking Young

-Starting your day with a turmeric drink is an easy way to keep your skin hydrated but that’s not the only reason to add this beverage to your beauty routine.
+Starting your day with a turmeric drink is an easy way to keep your skin hydrated, but that’s not the only reason to add this beverage to your beauty routine.
 Antioxidants to slow the aging process?
 Check!

 Anti-inflammatory compounds to keep you looking and feeling vibrant from the inside out?
 Turmeric and lemon water will give you a beautiful, healthy glow!

 FAQs About Lemon Water with Turmeric